 When asked about Maine not conducting more remote hearings thus far during the pandemic, Maine House Republican spokesperson John Bott deferred to Gideon and Jackson, citing their power over the schedule.
 Bott said House Republicans have repeatedly “called for more information and input into the governor’s decisions regarding the reopening of the Maine economy before it is too late.”

 Jackson spokesperson Christine Kirby said that while the presiding officers ultimately must give committees permission to meet out of session, committees still need a quorum, which is seven members, in order to start a meeting.
+While Maine law allows for certain public proceedings to be conducted completely remotely during the current state of emergency declared by Mills, that does not apply to proceedings of the Legislature.

 We continue to hope that a spirit of teamwork will win out as the state confronts this pandemic.